 Applicants with International Education

-Do you have a bachelor’s degree from an educational institution outside Norway or the Nordic Countries?
+Do you have a bachelor’s degree from an educational institution outside of Norway or the Nordic area?

 BI Norwegian Business School is committed to building an international community and a diverse student body.
 We encourage applicants who have earned bachelor’s degrees in business administration, management, economics, marketing, and finance to apply to our MSc programmes from higher education institutions around the globe.
 We also have specialised master’s programmes that are suited for applicants from a STEM background who have an interest in business, finance, or analytics.

 Minimum academic requirements

 A completed undergraduate bachelor's degree from an accredited institution of higher learning (minimum three years) in Business, Management, Economics, Marketing, Finance and/or subjects relevant to the chosen area of specialisation.
 For our specialised master’s programmes, the undergraduate degree may be in Psychology, Social Science, Mathematics, Engineering, or other STEM programmes, depending on the programme specific academic requirements.

 - Apply Online: Complete the online application form.

 - Upload official university/college transcripts and diplomas: Submit copies of transcripts and degrees (diplomas) which are certified as true copies and include an official explanation of the grade scale used.
 Academic records must be accompanied by a certified English translation if the originals are not in English or a Scandinavian language.
 If you have not completed your undergraduate education when applying, please submit a copy of your most recent transcript.
 Also include a list of courses you are taking in your final semester.